shakibkhandev/My-Portfolio/README.md

 # Hi there! 👋 I'm Shakib Khan

-I'm a passionate developer focused on web and mobile development.
-I love exploring new technologies, building innovative solutions, and diving into the intersection of AI and business.
-Currently, I’m working on personal projects to sharpen my skills in JavaScript, Kotlin, and beyond.
-I’m always excited to collaborate and learn from others—let’s create something amazing together!
+I'm a passionate developer specializing in web and mobile development.
+I thrive on learning new technologies, building innovative solutions, and exploring the potential of artificial intelligence.
+Currently, I'm working on personal projects to strengthen my skills in JavaScript, React Native, and machine learning.
+I'm always open to collaboration and eager to learn from others.
+Let’s build something amazing together!

 <img src="public\profile.png" style="width:200px; height:200px; object-fit:cover;"/>